shun-shobon/littlexml/README.md

 ## About

 This library is designed to run on small JavaScript runtimes such as Cloudflare Workers.
-It also works on Deno, Node.js, and browsers.
+It also works on Node.js, Bun, Deno, and browsers.

 ## Features